 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 Southwest Spice Blend

 Monterey Jack Cheese(ContainsMilk)

 Add beef to same pan and season with plenty of salt and pepper.
 Cook until browned, 4-5 minutes, while breaking up meat into pieces.
-Add poblano, tomato, and 2 tsp Southwest spice (save the rest for the crema) and toss until well-combined.
+Add poblanos, tomatoes, and 4 tsp Southwest spice (save the rest for the crema) and toss until well-combined.
 Season with salt and pepper.
 Remove pan from heat.

-In a small bowl, stir together sour cream, remaining Southwest spice, and 1½ TBSP water.
+In a small bowl, stir together sour cream, remaining Southwest spice, and 3 TBSP water.
 Season with salt and pepper.
 Drizzle mixture over pizzas.
-Drizzle over hot sauce, to taste.
+Drizzle hot sauce over, to taste.
 Sprinkle with cilantro and as much jalapeño as you like.
 Cut into slices and serve.